Exhibitions and talks

 Explore Eastbourne's past, present and future

-SEE ORIGINAL TOWN PLANS for the development of a brand new Victorian seaside resort designed by architect Henry Currey for landowner the seventh Duke of Devonshire.
+SEE ORIGINAL TOWN PLANS for the development of a brand new Victorian seaside resort designed by architect Henry Currey in 1859 and 1872 for landowner the seventh Duke of Devonshire.
 On display are examples of elegant decorative architectural features including ironwork, terracotta and stoneware.
 There are scale models of the town's landmarks: the elegant Victorian Railway Station and the 1930s Bandstand - Bandstand.
 Discover the area east of the Pier where the fishing and working communities once lived.
-And more...

 THIS EXHIBITION TAKES A NEW LOOK at Devonshire Park.
 By the 1870s the 7th Duke of Devonshire realised that the success of his new town depended on a central entertainment area.
 Visual archives, film, and artefacts show how the park developed in to the main cultural area of the town and its continuing use as a sports, theatre, arts and music hub.